Web App Penetration Testing and Ethical Hacking

 Press & Reviews

 "This course taught me to truly focus on the methodology while performing a pen test.
-During the CTF, I realized how much time can be wasted if you fail to respect your methodology." - Sean Rosado, RavenEye
+During the Capture the Flag event, I realized how much time can be wasted if you fail to respect your methodology." - Sean Rosado, RavenEye

-"The Sec542 tools and course presentation are top-notch.
-I'll be using this material extensively." - Jeremy Pierson, Academy Mortgage
+"The SEC542 tools and course presentation are top-notch.
+I will be using this material extensively." - Jeremy Pierson, Academy Mortgage